syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 * Select `Package Manager|Package Sources` in the above pop-up and click on the `Browse` button(preceding the `Add` button) to navigate to the location where the above collection of NuGet packages are located on your machine.
 {% include image.html url="/js/Installation-and-Deployment_images/Installation-and-Deployment_img3.png" %}

->  **Note**: The **Source** textbox in the above image denotes the location of the NuGet packages on your machine and the **Name** section, allows you to provide a unique name which we will refer to in the package installation section later.
+N>  The **Source** textbox in the above image denotes the location of the NuGet packages on your machine and the **Name** section, allows you to provide a unique name which we will refer to in the package installation section later.

 * Now click the `Add` button and the package name will be listed in the **Available package sources** list as shown below and then Click `OK`.
 {% include image.html url="/js/Installation-and-Deployment_images/Installation-and-Deployment_img4.png" %}